wizzard3/UltraNote/doc/integration.md

 UltraNote distributes two wallet solutions: `ultranotewallet` and `walletd`.
 Both daemons are capable of recieving and sending mass payouts.
 The difference is that `walletd` provides multiple wallet addresses when `ultranotewallet` provides only one wallet address.

 In this document we'll show how to use  `ultranotewallet`.
-If you need a multi-wallet solution (one wallet per user) refer to (./paymentgate.md)[paymentgate documentation].
-Or as an example of rest microservice refer to (https://github.com/xun-project/ultra-rest)[ultra-rest].
+If you need a multi-wallet solution (one wallet per user) refer to [paymentgate documentation](./paymentgate.md).
+Or as an example of rest microservice refer to [ultra-rest](https://github.com/xun-project/ultra-rest).